 John is one such saint.
 He was urged on by Theresa of Avila and her desire for reformation; he pursued God and wrote about what he found.
 Mystics as we think of them today, though, can seem a bit removed from us mere mortals.
 They see and speak of things which seem far beyond us.
 For John, what does it take to get through all of that as well as the historical baggage to the true meat of his thought?
 Does he even hold anything for us in this age of skepticism and science?

 John can seem very strict - even harsh, but he writes at a time crisis in the Church and in Europe as a whole.
 His poetry cuts through to the heart of the matter, images calling us to cast aside the corruption, the division, the human sinfulness and re-focus on what is important: Christ.

 John is very Christocentric; his nickname, "of the Cross" tells us a lot about his focus.
-He definitely hold high the Cross and admonishes us with it.
+He definitely holds high the Cross and admonishes us with it.
 We call him a "mystic" but I doubt that he would have understood the term.
 He spoke about "mystical theology", the finding of God not in the images and concepts of God but in the depths of the heart.
-God is the ineffable mystery.
+God is the revealed and ineffable mystery.

 John is probably best read by us mere mortals in his poetry.
 Like Dante for the Italians, he is considered one of the greatest Spanish writers.
 But it is in his message that we seek him out.
 Agony leads to ecstasy, dark to light, suffering to redemption, denial of self to God.
 Discipleship has a cost, but it is a purification to union with God.
 And, John asks, what could be greater than that?